-Example (6).
-The cases are in agreement that a mere assertion of his identity by a person talking on the telephone is not sufficient evidence of the authenticity of the conversation and that additional evidence of his identity is required.
-The additional evidence need not fall in any set pattern.
-Thus the content of his statements or the reply technique, under Example (4), supra, or voice identification under Example (5), may furnish the necessary foundation.
-Outgoing calls made by the witness involve additional factors bearing upon authenticity.
-The calling of a number assigned by the telephone company reasonably supports the assumption that the listing is correct and that the number is the one reached.
+The cases are in agreement that a mere asser-Example (6). tion of his identity by a person talking on the telephone is not sufficient evidence of the authenticity of the conversation and that additional evidence of his identity is required. tional evidence need not fall in any set pattern. content of his statements or the reply technique, under Example (4), supra, or voice identification under Example (5), may furnish the necessary foundation.
+Outgoing calls made by the witness involve additional factors bearing upon authenticity. calling of a number assigned by the telephone company reasonably supports the assumption that the listing is correct and that the number is the one reached.
 If the number is that of a place of business, the mass of authority allows an ensuing conversation if it relates to business reasonably transacted over the telephone, on the theory that the maintenance of the telephone connection is an invitation to do business without further identification.
 Matton v.
 Hoover Co., 166 S.W.2d 557 (Mo.
 1942); City of Pawhuska v.
 Crutchfield, 293 P. 1095 (Okla.
 1930); Zurich General Acc. & Liability Ins.
 Co. v.
 Baum, 165 S.E.
 518 (Va.
 1932).
 Otherwise, some additional circumstances of identification of the speaker is required.
 The authorities divide on the question whether the self-identifying statement of the person answering suffices.
-Example (6) answers in the affirmative on the assumption that usual conduct respecting telephone calls furnishes adequate assurances of regularity, bearing in mind that the entire matter is open to exploration before the trier of fact.
-See generally McCormick (2d. ed.) § 226; 7 Wigmore § 2155; Annot., 71 A.L.R.
-5; Annot., 105 A.L.R.
-326.
+Example (6) answers in the affirmative on the assumption that usual conduct respecting telephone calls furnishes adequate assurances of regularity, bearing in mind that the entire matter will be noted, does not confer admissibility upon all official publications; it merely provides a means whereby their authenticity may be taken as established for purposes of admissibility.
+Where other considerations bar a given official publication from admissibility-if, for example, a hearsay problem exists-this section will not help the offering party escape the relevant exclusionary rule.